 In Figure 2, you use a potentiometer, which is a variable resistor with three connections.
 The center of the potentiometer, called the wiper, is connected to the microcontroller.
 The other two sides are attached to power and ground.
 The wiper can move from one end of the resistor to the other.
 In effect, it divides the resistor into two resistors and measures the resistance at the point where they meet, just like a voltage divider.

 The ADC in the Arduino can read the input voltage at a resolution of 10 bits.
 That’s a range of 1024 points.
-If the input voltage range is 0 to 5 volts, that means that the smallest change it can read is 5/1024, or 0.0048 Volts.
+If the input voltage range (for example, on the Uno) is 0 to 5 volts, that means that the smallest change it can read is 5/1024, or 0.0048 Volts.
+For a 3.3V board like the Nano 33 IoT, it’s 0.0029 volts.
 When you take a reading with the ADC using the analogRead() command, the microcontroller stores the result in memory.
-It takes an int type variable to store this, because a byte is not big enough.
+It takes an int type variable to store this, because a byte is not big enough to store the 10 bits of an ADC reading.
 A byte can hold only 8 bits, or a range from 0 to 255.